ArtemChebotko/cassandra4-virtual-tables/step1.md

 We will interact with Cassandra by executing commands in the three terminals:
 * `bash-terminal` is for using utilities like `nodetool` and `grep`;
 * `cqlsh-terminal` is for executing CQL statements using a CQL shell;
-* `python-terminal` is for interacting with Cassandra via a Python client using a DSE Driver.
+* `python-terminal` is for interacting with Cassandra via a Python client using a DSE driver.

 _Wait until the Cassandra cluster is successfully started._